 Architecture policy and crisis of socialist city

-divide between professional discourse and, consequently, the demands of society and the building reality was growing rapidly and undermined the legitimacy of the regime.
+This article deals with the relationships and conflicts between building practices, architectural discourse, public opinion and politics in the period of late socialism in Czechoslovakia, especially in the Czech part of the federation.
+In the 1970s and 1980s, large scale prefabricated housing estates were being built, but at the same time the resistance of experts and the public to modernist, standardized and prefabricated construction was increasing and the qualities of a traditional town were lauded.
+The divide between professional discourse and, consequently, the demands of society and the building reality was growing rapidly and undermined the legitimacy of the regime.
 Political leaders were aware of this and officially declared the necessary changes, but the principles of construction until 1989 have hardly changed.
 The causes can be found in the economic and political problems of the late socialist state, in the strong position of construction companies and also in the very industrial foundations of state socialism, which would necessarily complicate the move away from standardization and prefabrication.

 Out of Sight, Out of Mind: Design between Service and Sustainability